mitmat/eurocordexr/README.md

 ```

-Or get the latest (development) version from gihub:
+Or get the latest (development) version from github:

 ```{r}
 # or from github